Using assertiveness to stand up for yourself

 - Hold your body in a way that makes you feel strong and powerful.
 Practice a “power pose” at home to help you get a feel for it.
-Hold your head high, relax your shoulders and try not to fidget.
+Hold your head high, relax your shoulders and try not to wriggle.

 - Make and maintain eye contact.
 If eye contact is difficult for you, try looking at the tops of someone’s ears or in between their eyes!

-- It can even help if you’re going into a difficult situation - whether at work, school or home - to listen to music that helps you feel strong and powerful and gets you into your assertive persona (share your examples with us!)
+- It can even help if you’re going into a difficult situation - whether at work, school or home - to listen to music that helps you feel strong and powerful

 Using your assertive voice and body language helps you respond to bullying in a safe effective way.
 Communication skills are a life skill, taking time and practice.
 To help it come more easily, try practicing somewhere you feel safe, with someone you trust.

 - Mirror practice.
 Get in front of the mirror and practice your body language, voice and movements.